Marina del Rey fireworks

 • Things to do

 Make your Fourth of July an all-day blowout by heading down to this legendary, long-running fest at the Huntington Beach Pier.
 The festivities kick off with a 5K run and fitness expo.
 Walk the parade route to the beach and then put on your Uncle Sam hat for the four-day Pier Plaza Festival, where you’ll find live entertainment, family activities and all-American eats.
-Scope out a spot or grab a VIP seat for the fireworks display at 9pm, which ends in an epic 500-round finale.
+Scope out a free spot on the beach or grab a VIP seat on the pier for the fireworks display at 9pm, which shoot off toward the end of the pier.

 • Things to do